WICG/local-peer-to-peer/EXPLAINER.md

 # Local Peer-to-Peer API Explained

-The Local Peer-to-Peer API enables browsers to connect securely over the Local Area Network, without the aid of a server in the middle.
+The Local Peer-to-Peer API enables browsers to connect securely over a [local communication medium](https://wicg.github.io/local-peer-to-peer/#local-communication-medium), without the aid of a server in the middle.

 The API provides a powerful new building block for developers while ensuring a seamless, secure and privacy preserving experience for the user.
-By putting the user-agent in control during discovery and authentication, bare minimal network topology information is exposed to an origin.
+By putting the user-agent in control during discovery and authentication, bare minimal [communication medium topology](https://wicg.github.io/local-peer-to-peer/#communication-medium-topology) information is exposed to an origin.

 Please refer to the [specification](https://WICG.github.io/local-peer-to-peer/) for the the formal draft spec.